Perspective | In ‘achingly beautiful’ letters to Biden, students who are learning English, working full time and taking care of siblings share their hopes

 The 17-year-old who works 40 hours a week wrote one of the longer letters.
 In it, she asked the president to improve the country’s school system.

 She suggested creating a system that connects more students to their interests and exposes them to potential careers, rather than letting them graduate and “become stuck.”
-She provided an example: If a student shows an interest in law, they should get to spend time with a lawyer or a judge.
+She provided an example: If students show an interest in law, they should get to spend time with a lawyer or a judge.

 “Hopefully,” the teenager wrote, “something changes because at this rate I feel like you’re just going to have a bunch of young adults who are burnt out and don’t have a clue what to do.”